mantsha-cs/html_task2/README.md

-# task 1
+# task 2
-Name=Atul kumar

 Description:
- This project is a simple webpage using HTML display  "HELLO WPRLD".
+ This project is a simple webpage  creted using HTML.

 How to RUN:
 Open index.html in any web  browser.